 A catastrophic injury is defined as one that prevents a person from living their life in the same manner they did before the accident.
 If a soft tissue injury has permanent or long-term disabling effects, it may be considered catastrophic.
 If a person is in chronic pain, experiences chronic numbness, or has some loss of function after an accident, the soft tissue injury could be catastrophic.

 Due to the severe nature of Grade III soft tissue injuries, they may rise to the level of catastrophic injuries with long-lasting effects on a person’s quality of life.

-What to Do if You Suffer a Soft Tissue Injury After a Car Accident
+What to Do if You Suffer a Soft Tissue Injury After a Car Accident in Indiana

 The moments after a car accident are scary and confusing.
 It may be difficult to think clearly.
 It is normal to be uncertain what to do.
 The steps you take immediately after an accident can make all the difference in the outcome of any future injury claim you may file.